 Booklets are used for multi-product sales or sales that require a longer sales pitch, suitable for catalogs and event programs.
 You can order full-color saddle stitched booklets with 8 pages at prices starting from $ 289 for a 1,000 mail pieces batch.

-Door Hangers are a great way to brand yourself, boost traffic to your store, and provide inexpensive advertising.
+These collaterals are a great way to brand yourself, boost traffic to your store, and provide inexpensive advertising.
 Door hangers offer an advantage over traditional direct mail by creating a “guaranteed impression.”
-The homeowner must handle the piece that is just one advertising message with a great exposure.
+The homeowner must handle the piece that is just one advertising message with great exposure.
 Door hangers start from $386 for a 5,000 mail pieces batch.

 If you want to keep costs under control, try to avoid unique and odd shape formats, such as die-cuts or unusual sizes, intense colors and matte finishes, that can increase your printing and postage costs.